I'm TJ Cichecki, a designer and creative technologist living and working in our Nation's Capitol

 Let's work together.

-If you're looking for brand work, a fractional creative director to get your team in shape, or AI consulting and training, I'd like to hear what you're working on.
+If you're looking for brand work, a fractional creative director to get your team in shape, or AI consulting and training I'd love to hear what you're working on!